validation-and-verification-istic/Project-2017-2018/README.md

 ### Remarks
 The assignments described above contain the minimum functionalities excpected, but you are encouraged to add any  functionlities that you find valuable.
-A strong **emphasis** on rigourous testing and other good development practices is expected of you and will be taken into account for the grade.
+A strong **emphasis** on rigourous testing and other good development practices is expected from you and will be taken into account for the grade.
-For the sake of simplicity we expect you to build your project with mvn and junit and you can assume that the same requirements apply for the projects to be analyzed by you.
+For the sake of simplicity we expect you to build your project with Maven and junit and you can assume that the same requirements apply for the projects to be analyzed by you.

 ## Requirements